Associate Professor: History of Science

-James Delbourgo was born in Great Britain and educated at East Anglia, Cambridge (Christ's College) and Columbia, and previously taught at McGill University, Montreal, where he directed the program in History and Philosophy of Science.
-His research combines the history of science with imperial and global history and, most recently, the history and sociology of collecting and museums.
+James Delbourgo was born in Great Britain and educated at the University of East Anglia, Cambridge (Christ's College) and Columbia.
+He previously taught at McGill in Montreal, where he directed the program in History and Philosophy of Science, and was Visiting Professor of History of Science at Harvard in 2016.
+His research combines the history of science with imperial and global history and the history and sociology of collecting and museum studies.

-Delbourgo has published essays in English, French and German, including articles on current art collecting practices in the Los Angeles Review of Books; on the history and politics of cabinets of curiosity in contemporary art, and the rise of 'clutterology' in the Chronicle of Higher Education Review; and on Benjamin Franklin and the Cold War origins of American science historiography in the Raritan Quarterly.
-A recent essay on the relationship between curiosity and slavery in wonder-cabinets and abolitionism appeared in the catalogue for an exhibition called "Assozitionsraum Wunderkammer" in Halle, Germany, featuring work by David Lynch, Lars von Trier and others.
+Delbourgo has published magazine essays in English, French and German, including articles on contemporary art collecting and hoarding in the Los Angeles Review of Books and Chronicle of Higher Education Review; and on Benjamin Franklin and the Cold War origins of American science historiography in the Raritan Quarterly.
+An essay on the relationship between curiosity collecting, abolitionism and slavery appeared in the catalogue for a recent exhibition called "Assoziationsraum Wunderkammer" in Halle, Germany, featuring work by David Lynch, Lars von Trier and others.
 Delbourgo is a member of the editorial board of the journal History of Science.

-He is currently completing a book on early modern global natural history collecting and the career of Hans Sloane, which culminated in the creation of the British Museum in 1753, the first national public museum in the world.
-The book examines Sloane's career from his background in Ulster to his voyage to Jamaica and his creation of a network of collectors who gathered curiosities for him throughout the world, through to the foundation of the British Museum.
+His new book, Collecting the World, explores global natural history collecting and the career of Hans Sloane, which culminated in the foundation of the British Museum in 1753, the first public encyclopedic museum in the world.
+The book examines Sloane's career from his background in Ulster and voyage to the slave society of Jamaica to his creation of a network of collectors who gathered curiosities throughout the world, making possible the establishment of the British Museum.
 It draws on the histories of science, medicine and collecting, as well as Caribbean, imperial and global histories, and is based on extensive research in Sloane's surviving specimens, objects, manuscripts and catalogues in London's Natural History Museum, the British Museum and the British Library.
-The book will be the first study of Sloane in over 60 years, providing a major reassessment of his career and legacy, and will be published by Penguin in the UK and Harvard in the US and Canada.
+The book is the first study of Sloane in over 60 years, published by Penguin in the UK and Harvard’s Belknap Press in the US and Canada.

-His teaching includes Atlantic world history, history of science, collecting and museums, and the Enlightenment.
-In 2013, he taught a graduate colloquium on 'Collecting the World: Assembling Objects from Antiquity to the Present': read the syllabus here.
+His teaching includes history of science, Atlantic world history, collecting and museums, the Enlightenment, and global history.
+For a graduate syllabus on 'Collecting the World: Assembling Objects from Antiquity to the Present', see here.